The Centre for Adolescent Health

 We aim to improve young people’s life chances because adolescence is as much about new opportunities as new risks.

-The Centre for Adolescent Health (CAH) is led by Professors Susan Sawyer and George Patton and is a collaboration between our campus partners, The Royal Children’s Hospital and The University of Melbourne.
+The Centre for Adolescent Health is led by Professor Susan Sawyer and is a collaboration between our campus partners, The Royal Children’s Hospital and the University of Melbourne.

 We are recognised nationally, and internationally for: